riganti/dotvvm-docs/Controls/bootstrap4/Toast/sample1/sample.md

 It's not required to provide both header and content, but at least one is needed.

-Showing and hidding the toast can be using the `IsDisplayed` property.
+Showing and hiding the toast can be using the `IsDisplayed` property.